 - "TALKING CAT!
 TALKING CAT!"
 (Even Luna does it.)

 - "Suddenly!
 Enter Tuxedo Mask, dramatically, armed with +3 blessed throwing roses."
-Later seasons have some variations on this.
+Later seasons have him upgrade his arsenal ("armed with +5 blessed heat seeking throwing roses") and having other characters enter dramatically in the same manner.

 - "Tuxedo Mask wears glasses."